Selina Meyer

 Selina Catherine Meyer (/'maɪ.ər/ MY-ər; née Eaton) is a fictional character portrayed by Julia Louis-Dreyfus on the HBO television comedy series Veep.
 Louis-Dreyfus has been critically acclaimed for the role, earning a record-breaking six consecutive Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series awards and five Golden Globe Award for Best Actress – Television Series Musical or Comedy nominations.

-Meyer is a former United States Senator and the vice president of the United States following an unsuccessful run for president.
-During the first season, as vice president she was powerless and disregarded by most other important officials, leading to various humiliations and indignities.
+Meyer was a United States senator from Maryland who becomes the vice president of the United States following an unsuccessful run for president.
+During the first season, she is a powerless vice president and disregarded by most other important officials, leading to various humiliations and indignities.
 During the second season, she begins to amass some power and influence.
-In the third season, she contemplates challenging the incumbent president for their unnamed party's nomination in light of his political weakness, but the issue is mooted when he abruptly resigns, allowing her to become the president.
-In the fourth season, she has assumed office but is facing strong primary and general-election challengers of her own.
-The general election results in a tie, setting the stage for the fifth season, as the United States House of Representatives prepares to choose the president.
+In the third season, she contemplates challenging the president for their unnamed party's nomination in light of his political weakness, but the issue becomes moot when he abruptly resigns and she becomes president.
+In the fourth season, she faces strong primary and general election challengers as she tries to win a presidential term in her own right.
+The election results in an Electoral College tie, setting the stage for the fifth season as the United States House of Representatives prepares to choose the president.
 She ultimately loses but spends the sixth and seventh seasons clawing her way back into the White House.

 The role led to Louis-Dreyfus earning several milestone achievements; her fourteenth Primetime Emmy Award nomination for a role in the regular cast of a comedy series surpassed Lucille Ball as the most ever.
 Her Primetime Emmy Award for her third different regular cast role also was a record-setting achievement for a comedy actress.
 Her six consecutive Primetime Emmy Lead Actress awards set a record, as did her seven overall Primetime Emmy Lead Actress nominations.